 Your skin is the largest organ in your body and it is porous which means that like a sponge, it absorbs everything that you put on it.

 Once again it is really easy to change your products and routine to avoid almost all of these toxic chemicals during pregnancy and beyond.

 There are lots of great natural products paving the way toward a healthier lifestyle available today.

-3. Most importantly, replace your soaps with all natural delicious smelling soaps like this sample pack.
+- Replace your soaps with all-natural delicious smelling soaps like this sample pack.

 You’ll be doing yourself, your baby, and your whole family a great service!

 Many of us have a pretty lengthy skincare routine.

 Filled with cleansers, exfoliators, sunspot removers, moisturizers, face creams, and more.

 Though many of these routines are highly effective at maintaining and repairing your skin, they are often primarily composed of chemicals.

 Some of these chemicals are known to cause cancer, birth defects, or disrupt your hormones.